Princess Charlotte of Prussia

 Princess Charlotte was a difficult child and indifferent student, with a nervous disposition.
 Her relationship with her demanding mother was strained.
 As she grew older, Charlotte developed a penchant for spreading gossip and causing trouble.
 Eager to escape from parental control, at age seventeen, she married Prince Bernhard of Saxe-Meiningen in 1878.
 Her husband's weak-willed personality had little effect on her.
 Known for spreading gossip and her eccentric personality, Princess Charlotte enjoyed Berlin society while frequently leaving her only child, Princess Feodora, in the care of family members.
 Charlotte and Feodora, in turn, also had a difficult relationship.

 Charlotte's brother succeeded their father as Emperor Wilhelm II in 1888, increasing her social influence.
 Throughout her brother's reign, she was known for her mischief-making, and spent her life in between bouts of illness, in frivolous and extravagant pursuits.
-She became Duchess of Saxe-Meiningen in 1914, only for her husband to lose his title with the end of World War I in 1918.
+She became Duchess of Saxe-Meiningen in 1914, only for her husband to lose his title with the end of World War I in November 1918.
 Charlotte died the following year of a heart attack in Baden-Baden.
 She had suffered from a lifetime of ill health.
-Most historians now believe she had porphyria, a genetic disease that afflicted the British royal family.
+Recent historians have argued that she had porphyria, a genetic disease that afflicted the British royal family.

 Early life

 Birth and family

 Princess Viktoria Elisabeth Auguste Charlotte was born on 24 July 1860 at the Neues Palais in Potsdam.
 She was the eldest daughter and second child of Prince Frederick William of Prussia and his wife Victoria, Princess Royal, known as Vicky in the family.
-The product of an easy labour, she was a healthy baby who arrived nineteen months after the difficult birth of her elder brother, Prince Wilhelm.
+The product of an easy labour, she was a healthy baby who arrived 19 months after the difficult birth of her elder brother, Prince Wilhelm.
 Her grandmother, Queen Victoria, wanted her eldest granddaughter to be named after her.
-However, the Prussians wanted the new princess to be named Charlotte after Empress Alexandra Feodorovna of Russia, who had been born Princess Charlotte of Prussia.
-As a compromise, her first name was Victoria, however, she was always referred as Charlotte.
+However, the Prussians wanted the new princess to be named Charlotte after Empress Alexandra Feodorovna of Russia, who had been born Princess Charlotte of Prussia, her paternal great-aunt.
+As a compromise, her first name was Victoria, but she was always referred to as Charlotte.
 She was also named after her paternal grandmother, Queen Augusta of Prussia.

 Charlotte's paternal family belonged to the House of Hohenzollern, a royal house that had ruled the German state of Prussia since the seventeenth century.
 By the end of her first year, Charlotte's father had become Crown Prince as his father ascended to the Prussian throne as King Wilhelm I. Charlotte's mother, Vicky, was the eldest daughter of the British monarch Queen Victoria and her husband Albert, Prince Consort.
 Charlotte and her brother, Wilhelm, were the only grandchildren born in Albert's lifetime.
 He and Victoria visited their daughter and two grandchildren when Charlotte was two months old; Vicky and Frederick William in turn brought Wilhelm and Charlotte on a visit to England in June 1861, six months before Albert's death.